-The study of the methods of science and the extent of scientific knowledge from classical cosmology through the Newtonian and Darwinian revolutions, with an assessment of more recent scientific achievements.
+The study of the methods of science and its relation to philosophy.
+Topics may include an examination of classical cosmology through the Newtonian and Darwinian revolutions, an assessment of contemporary scientific approaches, or issues such as causation, Induction, scientific explanation, theory, or verification.
 Prerequisites: PHI 108 and PHI 208/308 or permission of the instructor.
 Recommended: PHI 327-Metaphysics.
-4 semester credits
+3 semester credits